AppliedDrones/Onboarding/README.md

 Note for Windows Users: Dual-boot Ubuntu using a spare 32GB flash drive.
 Follow [this tutorial](https://youtu.be/uqZIp4ay-3s?si=bqlBcCVlpb37reJl).

 Note for Mac Users (M-series): M-series chips are incompatible with Ubuntu due to the locked-down ARM architecture.
-Consider alternatives like a cheap windows laptop or setting up an Ubuntu-based virtual machine using AWS (Note: Using AWS will result in networking issues, and you will need to debug these independently).
+Consider alternatives like a cheap windows laptop or setting up an Ubuntu-based virtual machine using AWS (Note: Using a cloud based virtual machine will result in networking issues, and you will need to debug these independently).

 ## ROS2 Setup and Tutorials
 Install Robot Operating System 2(ROS2) Humble edition following the [Debian package guide](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html).